September 11, 2018 | By: Family to Family Network

 Categories: Family Support

-Moving to a new state can be stressful when you have young children.
-Add in disability and the move becomes even harder.
-You need to learn about all new doctors and support systems.
+Moving to a new state can be challenging when you have young children.
+The move can be even more complicated when one of your children has a disability and you need to find new doctors and support systems.

-By exploring what Texas has to offer, your fears may be eased.
-When you are less stressed, your children will feel more comfortable moving.
-Welcome to Texas!
+Texas has a lot to offer your child.
+When you’re less stressed, your children will feel more comfortable moving.
+And welcome to Texas!

 Categories: Family Support